 - In 2000, CDC staff members assessed the city of Chicago’s “Extreme Weather Operations Plan” and evaluated its impact on mortality during the 1999 heat wave.

-- CDC staff members are currently preparing for publication and evaluation of heat emergency response plans for 12 cities.
+- CDC staff members published an evaluation of heat emergency response plans for 12 cities.

 - Each year, CDC publishes an update of heat-related mortality in the United States in CDC’s Mortality and Morbidity Weekly Report.